Find stock assistant jobs in London

 Stock assistants (also known as stock control assistants and supply chain assistants) are responsible for keeping track of inventory and making sure there’s enough supplies to meet customer demands.
-Find flexible, rewarding stock assistant jobs with Coople.

-We connect our stock assistants to a variety of rewarding, flexible work across different skills, experience and salary levels.
+We connect our stockroom assistants to a variety of rewarding, flexible work across different skills, experience and salary levels.
 Whether you’re looking to gain experience across multiple industries or support your entrepreneurial career, as one of Coople’s professional stock assistants, you can find work that helps you to reach your personal and/or professional goals.

 What you can expect when working as a stockroom assistant with Coople: